 3. Food Freedom Forever (for how to handle life AFTER the Whole30).
 This is my absolute favorite book written by Whole30 founder Melissa Hartwig.
 Totally transformational in the way I view food.
 I love listening to this book on audio – Audible is a great app to try.

 4. The Whole30 Day by Day – a companion journal to go along with your Whole30.
 SO HELPFUL I cannot tell you.
-All of my coaching clients receive this book as part of their experience!
-I will mail it to you with some goodies to ensure your Whole30 success.
+I highly recommend using this book as a tool during your Whole30.

 5. The Whole30 Fast & Easy Cookbook – Beautiful recipes that are meant for people who don’t want to spend hours in the kitchen each day.